cesium/welcomer/CONTRIBUTING.md

 ## 👽 Third-party dependencies

-To use this module you'll need a need a Slack API token which can be retrieved by following the [Token Generation Instructions][token-instructions] or by creating a new [bot integration][bot-integration].
+To work in this project you'll need a need a Slack API token which can be retrieved by following the [Token Generation Instructions][token-instructions] or by creating a new [bot integration][bot-integration].

 ## 🔧 Setup